-Emmett R. McCarthy was born on the south side of Chicago and attended Mt.
+Emmett McCarthy was born on the south side of Chicago and attended Mt.
 Carmel High School.
 He graduated from the University of Illinois at Urbana-Champaign with a Bachelor’s degree in Biology and received his Juris Doctor from DePaul University College of Law.
-While at DePaul, he received the CALI Award for Legal Ethics and was an Editor for the DePaul Environmental Law Digest.
+While at DePaul, Emmett received the CALI Award for Legal Ethics and was an Editor for the DePaul Environmental Law Digest.
 He has spoken at seminars for the Illinois Trial Lawyers Association and the Chicago Bar Association.
 He is past Chair of the Real Estate Taxation Committee and the Tax Sale and Tax Deed Subcommittee of the Chicago Bar Association, and has also served as Legislative Liaison for those committees.
-Mr. McCarthy joined the firm in 2002 and has been a partner since 2007.
-Mr. McCarthy has been selected as a “Rising Star” by Super Lawyers.
+Emmett joined the firm in 2002 and has been a partner since 2007.
+He has been selected as a “Rising Star” by Super Lawyers.

-Please contact Mr. McCarthy if you are interested in having him speak at a meeting or seminar for your community, legal, trade or similar organization.
+Please contact Emmett if you are interested in having him speak at a meeting or seminar for your community, legal, trade or similar organization.